zvrba/Pfm/README.md

 This project has been inspired by "Persistence for the Masses" paper, hence also the name.

+Tentative comment:
+Converting recursion to iteration, by manually maintaining a stack in an araray, made algorithms slower due to frequent calls to `CORINFO_HELP_ASSIGN_REF`.
+See https://github.com/dotnet/runtime/issues/59031

 # Collections

 Collection namespaces are divided by data structure and implementation technique: